Aam-Digital/ndb-setup/README.md

 ## Deploying the application
 The interactive script `interactive_setup.sh` walks you through the process of setting up the application.

+1. Just clone this repository into the folder where you want to start the new instance
+   > git clone https://github.com/Aam-Digital/ndb-setup.git <FOLDER_NAME>
-Just run it and look for the console output and questions.
+2. Then run the script and follow the questions in the console
+   > cd <FOLDER_NAME> && ./interactive_setup.sh

 The following things can be automatically done